Balancingrock/Swiftfire/README.md

 ## Features

-- Allows HTML and CSS code injection from functions written in Swift
+- Allows code injection (HTML and CSS) from functions written in Swift
 - Allows website services to be implemented in Swift
 - Out of the box support for static websites
 - Handles multiple domains